Financial-Times/origami-build-tools/README.md

 ### `verify` or `v` or `lint` or `l`

-Lints JavaScript, Sass and configuration files against [Origami specification](https://origami.ft.com/spec/v1/components/).
+Lints JavaScript, Sass and configuration files ([see Origami code recommendations](https://origami.ft.com/docs/components/code/)).

 ### `test` or `t`